 This arc length calculator is a tool that can calculate the length of an arc and the area of a circle sector.
-In this article, we explain the arc length formula in detail and provide you with a step-by-step instruction of how to find the arc length.
+This article explains the arc length formula in detail and provides you with step-by-step instructions on how to find the arc length.
 You will also learn the equation for sector area.

 Arc length formula

 The length of an arc depends on the radius of a circle and the central angle